Enforcement Behavior

 RULE_MATCH | A user-authored rule fired and its effect is the decision. | Whatever the rule's effect is. |

-NO_RULE_MATCH | Bundle loaded cleanly, no rule matched.
+NO_RULE_MATCH | Bundle loaded with rules, but none matched this call.
 Decision follows default_action. | Follows default_action. |

-NO_ACTIVE_POLICIES | Bundle is structurally empty (zero attached policies).
-Synthetic rule fires. | Follows default_action. |
+NO_ACTIVE_POLICIES | Bundle is structurally empty (zero rules) and default_on_empty is a non-observe value (deny/allow/warn). | Follows default_on_empty. |

 BUNDLE_MISSING | Client is enrolled but the bundle cannot be loaded.
 Decision follows default_on_missing. | Follows default_on_missing. |